Gepetto/robotpkg/README.txt

 blocks look uniform.
 There are some more variables, but they are so seldomly used that they are only documented in the mk/internal/subst.mk file.

+3.3  The build phase

+For building a package, a rough equivalent of the following code is executed.

+   for d in ${BUILD_DIRS}; do                \
+      cd ${WRKSRC}                           \
+      && cd ${d}                             \
+      && env ${MAKE_ENV}                     \
+         ${MAKE_PROGRAM} ${BUILD_MAKE_FLAGS} \
+            -f ${MAKE_FILE}                  \
+            ${BUILD_TARGET}
+   done

+The following variables affecting the build process of a package may be defined in a package Makefile:

+NO_BUILD
+    (default: unset).
+If there is no build step at all, set NO_BUILD to "yes".
+MAKE_PROGRAM
+    (default: MAKE) is the program used to perform the actual build in a package.
+BUILD_DIRS
+    (default: ".") is a list of pathnames relative to WRKSRC.
+In each of these directories, MAKE_PROGRAM is run with the environment MAKE_ENV and arguments BUILD_MAKE_FLAGS.
+BUILD_TARGET
+    (default: "all") is the default make target for building the package.
+MAKE_JOBS_SAFE
+    Whether the package supports parallel builds.
+If set to yes, at most MAKE_JOBS jobs are carried out in parallel.
+The default value is "yes", and packages that don't support it must explicitly set it to "no".

 4
 The robotpkg infrastructure internals